 This is parsley with flavour!

 ‘Naples Giant’ this classic variety is flat -leafed.
-It is a tall aromatic heirloom plant ( from Southern Italy )with abundent vivid green leaves and strong,sweet flavour.Suited for pots or the garden.
+It is a tall aromatic heirloom plant ( from Southern Italy where the best parsley is grown) )with abundent vivid green leaves and strong,sweet flavour.Suited for pots or the garden.
 Sow 1.5cm deep in seed trays or direct in spring to autumn for continuous supply.
 Combine with lemon zest and garlic to make Gremolata.
 Added at the end of long cooking it adds a lift and clean fresh taste 15g approx 3000 seeds.

 St Johns Wort (Iperico erba di san giovanni) DBO75/50